Orange-Cyberdefense/bof/docs/usermanual.rst

 file.
 Therefore, we can either set the ID manually, or refer to the specification file.
 The content of the specification file can be accessed by instantiating the singleton class ``KnxSpec``.
-From this object, the sections in the JSON file can be accessed as properties (details in Advanced Usage).
+From this object, the sections in the JSON file can be accessed as properties (details in "Advanced Usage" (not available yet)).

 .. code-block::